 Emerald Coast Golf Courses

-The Emerald Coast beckons golf enthusiasts and scratch players alike with over six (6) championship golf courses.
+Destin, Ft.
+Walton Beach and Okaloosa Island define the Emerald Coast, and while most are entranced by the sugar-white sand beaches and gulf-to-table seafood – the area beckons golf enthusiasts and scratch players alike with 10 championship golf courses.
 Our links capitalize on the scenic contrasts of surrounding woods and wetlands, successfully complementing what nature has provided.

 Designers Fred Couples and Gene Bates, fashioned an impressive championship golf course from the intrinsic beauty of the land with miles of waterfront, intricate bayous and towering trees at Kelly Plantation Golf Course.
 The course is rated 4 ½ Stars by Golf Digest and boasts over 7,000 yards of large contoured greens, wide fairways, and picturesque views of the bay.